 FHA Loans

-FHA loans require lower credit scores (580 or higher) and are meant for first-time buyers.
-Borrowers only have to put down 3.5 percent and interest rates are generally low.
+FHA loans are meant for first-time buyers and require lower credit scores (580 or higher).
+Borrowers only have to put down 3.5 percent, and interest rates are generally low.
 The downside to FHA loans is that they can cost more than other types of loans due to the mortgage insurance premium (MIP).
 Because the required down payment is lower, lenders charge MIP to offset the risk of lending to people with lower credit scores.

 FHA 203k Loans